 With our book, your mentors are the very digital masterminds behind some of today’s top global organizations.
 Discover how tech giants are reinventing the world of work, how the financial sector is streamlining with data analytics, and what the latest AI research means for the businesses of today and tomorrow.

+I invite you to explore these #datamustread Essentials and join the conversation.
 Please let me know if you can recommend a book that deserves the hashtag #datamustread.
-I’m really looking forward to your suggestions!
+Share your thoughts, insights, and recommendations on Twitter and LinkedIn: